How to Make a Tassel Angel Christmas Tree Ornament

 I'll mention the glue first.
 We used a glue gun.
 There are lots of low temperature options available if the kids are helping, but even these should be used with supervision.

 We used a cream colored tassel but colorful tassels would be fun too.
-Look for a few options I found on Amazon posted at the end of this tutorial.
-You can also search for tassels in craft or hardware stores, or among the curtain pulls in the drapery section of a department store.
+Search for tassels in craft or hardware stores, or among the curtain pulls in the drapery section of a department store or fabric store.
+You'll find a few options to buy on Amazon at the end of the post.

 1. Wrap narrow ribbon several times around your fingers or a flat tool like this wooden stirring paddle.
 Our kitchen paddle measures 2.5 in.(6.5 cm) but the smallest width indicated on Amazon that I could find is 3 in.
 (7.5 cm).
 You can really use any kitchen tool you have on hand.